LaxarJS/laxar/docs/manuals/flow_and_places.md

 How that works in practice can be read in the separate manual covering [events](events.md).
 Using these events it is possible to always navigate directly from place to place.
 Nevertheless this would instantly lead to a tight coupling between the widget triggering navigation events and the definition of places within the flow.
-Instead a widget or a page (by means of the feature configuration for a widget) should only know about semantic navigation targets reachable from their current location (roughly comparable to *relations* in [REST](http://en.wikipedia.org/wiki/Representational_state_transfer)).
+Instead, widgets should only know about semantic navigation targets reachable from their current location (roughly comparable to *relations* in [REST](http://en.wikipedia.org/wiki/Representational_state_transfer)).

 In LaxarJS this is achieved by the concept of *targets*:
 Each place can define a mapping from semantic target identifier valid only for this place to the identifier of another place within the flow.